okeeffed/dennisokeeffe-blog/content/blog/2020-07-05-learning-a-new-language-tips.md

 > The Pareto principle (also known as the 80/20 rule, the law of the vital few, or the principle of factor sparsity) states that, for many events, roughly 80% of the effects come from 20% of the causes.

-When it comes to learning languages, I paraphrase that principle to mean “Getting to 20% mastery of a language will equate to 80% of what you wish to use the language for.”
+When it comes to learning languages, I paraphrase that principle to mean "Getting to 20% mastery of a language will equate to 80% of what you wish to use the language for."

 This means that you don’t have to become the be-all-and-end-all of a new language.
 If you wish to become the next expert on the panel, fantastic.
 There are some I know who are so good at what they do in their field.